seetsch/ProjectHub/ENV_SETUP.md

 # Environment Variables Setup Guide

-This comprehensive guide explains how to configure environment variables for different environments in the SaaS Mini Dashboard project.
+This comprehensive guide explains how to configure environment variables for different environments in the ProjectHub Dashboard project.

 ## 📖 Table of Contents